Do You Know The Definition Of Potential?

 Coach Perkins asked the team if they knew what potential meant.
 Several tried at giving an answer.
 Finally he said, “Boys when somebody says you have potential that means you’re not worth a s**t right now.”
 I always think about that when I hear quotes like the one above.
 Funny stuff.

-It’s funny how columnist and beat writers like to throw around the term, “must win” when talking about an upcoming contest.
+It’s funny how columnist and beat rs like to throw around the term, “must win” when talking about an upcoming contest.
 Hell, I’m sure I’ve used the term a hundred times.
-Several writers across the state have called this week’s game with Ole Miss a must win for the Auburn program.
+Several rs across the state have called this week’s game with Ole Miss a must win for the Auburn program.
 It begs the question, why?

 I agree that Auburn may need seven wins to get a bowl bid considering a six win season means the last meaningful victory came on October 3rd.
 But on paper, it seems much more likely that Auburn gets a win in Athens in two weeks than against an Ole Miss squad that may finally be living up to preseason expectations.